alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/cache.md

 **Note**: **size** and **sizeof** until version 0.6.0 it's pendant for implementation!

-How to no exist synchronization between the cache and the repository, so to help design the use of cache for applications you can instruct programmatically the `Queryable` object to no make use from cache, just call the method `Queryable.cacheIgnore()` the `whinstone` will hit the database again independently from cache.
+There isn't synchronization between the cache and the repository, so to help design the use of cache for applications you can instruct programmatically the `Queryable` object to no make use from cache, just call the method `Queryable.cacheIgnore()` the `whinstone` will hit the database again independently from cache.

      Queryable query = QueryFactory.of("session", "email", "someone@nohome.com");